dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

     end;

-You can use a block with a restart to abort some work entirely and fall back to the data supplied by the restart object:
+You can use a block with a restart to abort some work entirely and fall back to the data supplied by the restart object, neatly circumventing the problem mentioned at the end of the `Restart handlers`_ section above:

 .. code-block:: dylan